 Would you make a good nanosystems engineer?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 The nanosystems engineer is a researcher and inventor on the cutting edge of science and engineering.
 He or she is the initial investigator into the microscopic interactions between various materials.
 Most of the nanosystems engineer's time is spent developing 3-D computer simulations based on the observed properties of materials, although hands-on work is also necessary to test theories in real world applications.

 Some of the most prominent advances have come in the development of biomolecular injection systems that allow medicines to be delivered to areas of the body on a cellular level.
 Other areas that are at the forefront of nanotech are cosmetics, computer parts, green energy, digital imaging and textiles.

 One of the most publicized applications of nanosystems engineering is the carbon nanotube.
 Carbon nanotubes are the strongest and stiffest materials ever discovered.
 They are currently being researched in almost every aspect of nanotech.
 The nanotubes are woven into carbon fibers to add tremendous strength to building materials.
 They are also being considered as an addition to lightweight armour that would be strong enough to deflect bullets.